jabbn7/looker-block-salesforce/README.md

 - Sales Rep Performance

 ## Installation and Customization
-This block is installed on the Looker Marketplace.
-The LookML constants are used to specify the name of the schema and connection and will are defined during the installation process.

 The main LookML content will be imported, and is customized using Refinements.
 For more information on using refinements to customize marketplace blocks, please see [this documentation](https://docs.looker.com/data-modeling/marketplace/customize-blocks).